Elijah-Gutman/Elijah-Gutman/README.md

 ## 📈 My Story: From Mechanical Engineer to Business Analyst and Developer

-I started my career as a **Mechanical Engineer**, focusing on optimizing operations and managing multi-million-dollar equipment installations.
+I began my career as a political advocate in the non-profit sector, driven by a desire to make a meaningful impact.
+However, after deep reflection and soul-searching, I realized I wanted to contribute more tangibly to the world rather than relying on political solutions to address its challenges.

-However, my entrepreneurial journey as a **Co-Owner of W.i.P Boutique** ignited my passion for **business analysis** and **IT solutions**.
+This realization led me to transition into a role as a Mechanical Engineer, where I focused on optimizing operations and managing multi-million-dollar equipment installations.
+While this role honed my technical expertise, it was my entrepreneurial journey as a Co-Owner of W.i.P Boutique that truly ignited my passion for business analysis and IT solutions, blending creativity with analytical problem-solving.

 In my role at **3M**, I led innovative projects that saved millions through asset tracking systems and user experience improvements, while collaborating across teams to bridge technical and business perspectives.
 My latest experience as